North Carolina Lottery Games

 With North Carolina Keno, you'll enter a fast-paced draw-style game with winners every four minutes or so.

-There are multiple "Spots" to choose from in North Carolina Keno, from 1-to-10.
+• ✅ There are multiple "Spots" to choose from in North Carolina Keno from 1-10.

 Multi-State Draw Games